Article by Dr Raghuram Y.S. MD (Ay) and Dr Manasa, B.A.M.S

 Shukra Dhatu (semen, reproductive fluid) – No mala, but some people believe that the smashrus (moustache) are the mala of shukra

-Need for studying Dhatu Malas
+Dhatu Malas significance

 A precise knowledge of Dhatu malas is needed because they are the unwanted materials of the body which need to be flushed out on regular basis.
 If they are not cleansed, they stay back and damage the tissue and tissue functions.
 When the tissue metabolism gets disturbed, it will have a gross impact on all the tissues, general health and immunity.
 The tissue produces these malas and tries to expel them from time to time.
 We only need to facilitate the process.
 We may have to manually remove the impacted discharges and secretions of the eye, nose, tongue, ear etc. We may have to clean our skin regularly and facilitate easy sweating process.
 It is also our duty to regularly trim our body hairs, nails and moustaches.
 This not only helps in expelling the malas but also will help us look good and healthy.